 Sutro Tower Inc. has planted trees and shrubs between its building and the trail around the adjacent city reservoir.
 The landscaping, which includes new foliage both on Sutro Tower’s property and on city land that Sutro Tower planted and maintains, was developed in cooperation with the San Francisco Public Utilities Commission.
 In addition, translucent glass has been installed on some building ledges to shield some roof-mounted antennas from view from the trail.
 And portions of the Sutro Tower facility, and certain antennas, have been repainted to be more aesthetically pleasing.

 Radio frequency radiation exposure limits set by the FCC are 50 times lower than any level found by numerous scientific studies to have any negative effect on health.
 Emissions are measured regularly at 200 points within 1,000 feet of Sutro Tower.
 The most recent measurements, in 2018, showed radiation from Sutro Tower was 6% of the FCC limit at the point of maximum exposure under normal conditions.
 When broadcasters use their auxiliary antennas, which are located lower on the tower than their primary antennas, the maximum radiation level can rise, but is never more than 15% of the FCC limit.
 Sutro Tower will notify any resident in the Twin Peaks, Forest Knolls or Midtown Terrace neighborhoods who would like to be notified when Auxiliary Antennas are in use.

 Click here for the results of the most recent R-F exposure measurements and the most recent structural inspections.

-For inclusion in the auxiliary antenna activation email list, send an email with “Notice List” in the subject line to email@example.com.
+For inclusion on the auxiliary antenna activation email list, send an email with “Notice List” in the subject line to firstname.lastname@example.org.
 If you, or someone you know, do not have access to e-mail, and you would like a telephone call regarding operation of auxiliary antennas, please give us a call at 415-681-8851 to be added to our notification list.